leoks321/Nursing-Home-POMDP/README.md

 -Plots

+The code can be run in two ways:

-It is recommended to run this code in a nteract/jupyter interactive notebook.
+1. Run this code in a nteract/jupyter interactive notebook.
 Download nteract (https://nteract.io/) and follow instructions at https://juliaacademy.com/courses/intro-to-julia/lectures/16882463 to start nteract and julia.
 Make sure all packages are installed and copy code from NursingHomeModel.ipynb into the nteract notebook and run.

-Alternatively NursingHomeModel.jl is a julia script that can also be run.
+2. Alternatively NursingHomeModel.jl is a julia script that can also be run.